 - 1. EXPLAIN how employment-related issues are governed in Canada. - 2.
-DISCUSS at least five prohibited grounds for discrimination under human rights legislation and DESCRIBE the requirements for reasonable accommodation. - DESCRIBE behaviour that could constitute harassment and EXPLAIN the employers' responsibilities regarding harassment. - 4.
-DESCRIBE the role of minimums established in employment standards legislation and the enforcement process.
+DISCUSS at least five prohibited grounds for discrimination under human rights legislation and DESCRIBE the requirements for reasonable accommodation. - 3.
+DESCRIBE behaviour that could constitute harassment - 4.
+EXPLAIN the employers' responsibilities regarding harassment. - 5.
+DESCRIBE the role of minimums established in employment standards legislation and the enforcement process. - 6.
+DISCUSS HR's role in ensuring compliance with employment legislation in Canada.